 - 255g/km CO2 – +£65

-Cyclists : Regardless of how you consider cyclists, they are vulnerable on the roads, and the Highway Code is going to change to give them more protection from passing vehicles.
-The new rules apply to everyone and mean you must be at least 1.5-metres (4ft 11 inches) between the driver and the cyclist when overtaking.
+Cyclists : Cyclists seem to be on the increase.
+Great for health and environment (though occasionally frustrating for drivers!).
+But they are vulnerable on the roads and the Highway Code is going to change to give them more protection from passing vehicles.
+The new rules apply to everyone and mean you must be at least 1.5 metres (4ft 11 inches) between the driver and the cyclist when overtaking.
 Fail to do this and you will be fined £100.